withastro/astro/GOVERNANCE.md

 6. Once the vote is complete, the thread is deleted.
 7. The vote must receive an overwhelming majority (70%+) to pass.
 8. **If the vote passes:** the nominee will be made a Core Maintainer and all privileges will be made available to them.
-9. **If the vote fails:** the project steward is responsible for informing the nominee with constructive, actionable feedback.
+9. **If the vote fails:** the project Steward is responsible for informing the nominee with constructive, actionable feedback.
 (Note: this is not required if the nomination was made in the #core channel, or if the nominee was otherwise not made aware of their nomination).

 ## Voting: Core Maintainer (L3) Nomination